stkbailey/nashnetx/README.md

 # nashnetx
 Network analysis is a powerful and increasingly widespread way to analyze relational data, such as social networks.
 In this tutorial, we will learn the basics of graph theory and how to use NetworkX, a popular open-source Python package.
 We'll then apply this knowledge to extract insights about the social fabric of Tennessee MeetUp groups.
 Blog posts based off this work are (will be) available on [stkbailey.github.io](https://stkbailey.github.io/).

+Forkable and editable kernels are now also available on [Kaggle](https://www.kaggle.com/stkbailey/nashville-meetup).

 #### Repository Contents
 1. **1_Motivation-Approach.ipynb**: Introduction to NetworkX, building and plotting basic graphs.